Jury finds Trump liable for sexual abuse, awards accuser $5M

 Trump immediately lashed out with a statement on his social media site, claiming again that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”

-Trump, 76, denied it, saying he never encountered Carroll at the store and did not know her.
+Trump, 76, denied it, saying he never encountered Carroll at the store and didn’t know her.
 He has called her a “nut job” who invented “a fraudulent and false story” to sell a memoir.

 Carroll, 79, had sought unspecified damages, plus a retraction of what she said were Trump’s defamatory denials of her claims.